 Reading is not only essential for personal independence, but also in Education and as a hobby, it provides many benefits and is still possible for persons who are Blind or have Visual Impairments, thanks to Assistive Devices called Reading Aids.
 There are a wide variety of different types of Visual Impairments and are therefore also a variety of different types of Reading Aids available.
 Many persons of all ages have some type of Visual Impairment which can be resolved with the aid of Glasses, such as Reading Glasses, but there are also a variety of other types of Reading Aids, including Large Print Books, Magnifiers and Computer Magnifiers, which can be used to zoom in to make the writing and pictures larger for persons with Visually Impairments who can still read.
 Computer Software is also available that can read the content on the computer back to the user, while other Computer Aids can assist persons to be able to operate their computer or electronic devices.
 Braille Books and other equipment are also available for Persons who are Blind and able to read braille, while Audio Books and Audio Book Players can be used by Persons who just wish to enjoy listening to the content of a book.

 Persons with Visual Impairments or who are Blind who wish to remain independent, will need to find a way to read comfortably by finding a Reading Aid that will suite them.
-This is one of the most difficult challenges for Persons with Visual Impairments or who are Blind, but thankfully Reading Aids are available throughout South Africa and are sold by Organizations & Companies such as Edit Microsystems, who offer a wide variety of solutions and can also advise you on what equipment would best suit your needs.
-Some of these companies such as Edit Microsystems , Sensory Solutions and The South African Council for the Blind (SANCB). can also teach persons and offer support to them on how to best use the equipment that they supply.
+This is one of the most difficult challenges for Persons with Visual Impairments or persons who are Blind, but thankfully various types of Reading Aids are available throughout South Africa and are sold by Organizations and Companies such as Edit Microsystems , Sensory Solutions and The South African Council for the Blind (SANCB) who can also offer support to them on how to best use the equipment that they supply.